 Replacing our current dining hall, which includes lodging, is the centerpiece of Covenant Harbor’s master plan.
 To allow us the most flexibility in planning a new dining hall, we are creating comfortable, ample accommodations in other buildings.
 The new Kishwauketoe cabins, completed in 2020, added some of the beds we will need.
 Building two new, larger lodges on the site of our current Triplets moves us even closer to readiness for a new dining hall.

 Although we are far from breaking ground on a new dining hall, we are thinking far into the future of ministry here at camp.
 We hope that this is as exciting to you as it is to us as we look forward!

 The cost of the project includes:

 - Construction of two identical two-level lodges on the footprints of Triple 1 and Triplet 3

-- A total of eight cabins with 104 beds, 14 sinks, 14 showers, 14 toilets, air conditioning, sprinklers and flexible meeting space and one new ADA cabin
+- A total of eight cabins with 82 non-summer beds and 102 summer beds, 14 sinks, 14 showers, 14 toilets, air conditioning, sprinklers and flexible meeting space and one new ADA-friendly cabin

 - New outdoor gathering area with a large patio and fire pit where Triplet 2 currently stands

 - New paved pathways above and below the lodges for easy access from the road on the big hill

 The new buildings will be efficiently designed, leveraging topography, with walk outs on upper and lower levels.